Farangi-Sazi

 Farangi-Sazi (فرنگیسازی) was a style of Persian painting that originated in Safavid Iran in the second half of the 17th century.
-This style of painting emerged during the reign of Shah Abbas II, but first became prominent under Shah Solayman I.
+This style of painting emerged during the reign of Shah Abbas II (r.
+1642–1666), but first became prominent under Shah Solayman I (r.
+1666–1694).

 Farangi-sazi paintings depicted many types of different scenarios, varying from traditional Iranian scenes, such as portrayal of kings and aristocrats, to European depictions, sceneries, biblical, and mythological events.
+The style because an item of significance, for it was used to amplify core values and beliefs in the Safavid community.

-Only a few 17th-century artists made paintings in the style of Farangi-sazi, the most prominent ones being Aliqoli Jebadar and Mohammad Zaman.
+Only a few 17th-century artists made paintings in the style of Farangi-sazi, with the most prominent ones being Aliqoli Jebadar, an artist that raised through the ranks of the Safavid court, and Mohammad Zaman, the one who introduced Farangi-sazi and the painter of one of the most famous Farangi-sazi paintings: Bahram Gor with the Indian Princess.

-The term & characteristics
+The terms & characteristics

 Note: "Saz" refers to the artists and "sazi" their works.